Description

 property of the SliderJoint

 class specifies the minimum length that the slider joint is allowed to contract to.
-This property is crucial for defining the constraints of the joint, ensuring that it does not collapse beyond a certain point, which could be necessary for maintaining the physical integrity of the connected objects.
+This property is crucial in defining the constraints of the joint, ensuring that it does not collapse beyond a certain point, which could be essential for maintaining the structural integrity or intended behavior of the connected objects.

 Usage